appliedtopology/ctl/README.md

 package manager e.g. apt on debian based systems, yum on RHEL systems, or brew/port/fink on OSX.

 If you do not tell us specifically where these dependencies are, we will try to find them for you via the CMake `find_package` system.

-If this fails, but you have a local/system wide install of the library, simply update the corresponding entries in:
+If this fails or if you wish to use a local/system wide install of the library, simply update the corresponding entries in:
 	build_dependencies.txt

-If you do not have the software installed anywhere, then for some of our dependencies we provide make targets to download, and install them on your system.
+If you do not have the software installed anywhere, then for most of our dependencies we provide make targets to download, and install them on your system.

 For example:
-	`make gtest`
+	`make boost`

-Will download and install gtest into the dependencies/ directory.
+Will download and install boost into the dependencies/ directory.

+You may also type:
+	`make dependencies`

+Which will download and install all of the dependencies into the dependencies/ directory.

 For your convienence `build_dependencies.txt` already lists the directories where this software should be installed to.
 So just uncomment!